Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 cash handouts from the govt, the widest range of features*

-(*as of August 2022: ride-hailing, food delivery, send and receive money, buy movie tickets, pay parking, pay bills, buy mobile top-up, send deliveries, buy insurance, hire service providers, book hotels and travel packages, make donations and more)
+(*features as of July 2023: ride-hailing, food delivery, send and receive money, remittance buy movie tickets, pay parking, pay bills, buy mobile top-up, send deliveries, buy insurance, invest in unit trust, hire service providers, book hotels and travel packages, make donations and more)

 #2 – E-wallets that comes with debit/prepaid cards

 Next are the ones that feature Visa or Mastercard debit/prepaid cards.
-Some e-wallets which belong in this category:
+List of ewallets in Malaysia in this category:

 - BigPay (use code ‘INLALP7ZLE’ to get free RM10)